KrisHHFI/Postman/README.md

  Used the DELETE method to the "/notes" endpoint.
 I defined the note ID in the URL, again I used 153.
 This deleted the note from the table.

 </details>

+## Online API service (OpenWeatherMap API)

+I previously used the OpenWeatherMap API in my [React Weather App](https://github.com/KrisHHFI/React-Weather-App).
+This app used a GUI to interact with the API.
+However, Postman can also be used to return the same data.